wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getConfirmedBlocks.md

 ---
-title: sol:getConfirmedBlocks \[POST\] {disallowed}
+title: sol:getConfirmedBlocks  {disallowed} - Solana
-description: DEPRECATED Please use getBlocks instead This method is expected to beremoved in solana-core v2.0Returns a list of confirmed blocks between two slots
+description: Example code for the sol:getConfirmedBlocks  {disallowed} json-rpc method. Сomplete guide on how to use sol:getConfirmedBlocks  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters